NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

   conda install -c conda-forge ilmbase==2.3.0 openexr==2.3.0  openjpeg==2.1.0 \
     cmake==3.14.5 pbzip2 gflags glog ceres-solver parallel

+To be able to build the documentation with sphinx, fetch it as:

+  conda install -c conda-forge sphinx sphinxcontrib-bibtex

 On Linux, install in addition chrpath:

   conda install -c conda-forge chrpath